stefanoschmidt1995/mbank/docs/usage/install.md

 Installation
 ============

-The recommended way to install the package and its dependencies is with `pip`.
+Of course, you have several options to install the package: the recommended way to install the package and its dependencies is with `pip`.
-You have several options to install the package.

 ## From the latest distributed version

-You can get the latest distributed version from the [PyPI](https://pypi.org/project/mbank/) archives.
+You can get the latest distributed version from the [PyPI](https://pypi.org/project/gw-mbank/) archives.
 To do this, you just need to type:

 ```